Emirates Becomes First Airline To Conduct On-site Rapid COVID-19 Tests For Passengers - UrduPoint

 Emirates Becomes First Airline To Conduct On-site Rapid COVID-19 Tests For Passengers

+Emirates in coordination with Dubai Health Authority (DHA) will be introducing additional precautions

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 15th Apr, 2020) Emirates in coordination with Dubai Health Authority, DHA, will be introducing additional precautions.
+Dubai (UrduPoint / Pakistan Point News - 16th April, 2020) Emirates in coordination with Dubai Health Authority (DHA) will be introducing additional precautions.
 Passengers on today’s flight to Tunisia were all tested for COVID-19 before departing from Dubai.
 Emirates is the first airline to conduct on-site rapid COVID-19 tests for passengers.

 The quick blood test was conducted by the Dubai Health Authority (DHA) and results were available within 10 minutes.
 This test was conveniently done at the Group Check-in area of Dubai International Airport Terminal 3.